Below are some simple things to keep in mind when getting ready for hiking.

 Hiking is a balance between safety, enjoyment, and responsibility.
 Even hardcore mountaineers consider security and are responsible for significant aspects of climbing.
 Everybody experiences pleasure in the backcountry their way.
 For some, it is a short hike to a waterfall.
 For others, it is climbing a high summit in winter.
 For everyone, safety and being responsible is a must.
 What makes a good hike:

 - Being responsible (LNT, Proper trail etiquette, planning, etc)

 Before you plan or step on the trail, ask yourself a few questions.
-If you are going slide climbing for the first time do you need some instruction on technical climbing?
+If you are going slide climbing for the first time, do you need some technical climbing instruction?
 Would going with someone who has experience make this safer?
 Do you have the fitness for that winter climb?
 Do you need to get some trail miles in day hikes before your first backpacking trip?
 Think first, then go.
 Some sample questions:

 - Do you need instruction?